'A friendly voice at the end of the phone'

 Not having someone to talk to regularly can be lonely and isolating, particularly if you’re used to sharing your home and time with others.
 A friendly chat on the phone can make all the difference.

 Phone Friends is our older and confidential telephone befriending service for people who feel lonely and would benefit from a regular, free friendly chat.

-Every week we phone many older people and have a good chat with them.
+Every week our volunteers phone many older people and have a good chat with them.
 We phone at the same mutually convenient time each week and over time our volunteers build up a friendship with each person.
-By listening as well as talking our volunteers can provode information and help for all kinds of things in addition to signposting to other services and offering support.
+By listening as well as talking our volunteers can provide information and help for all kinds of things in addition to signposting to other services and offering support.

 Any older person in Oxfordshire is eligible to use the Phone Friends service if they feel that having a regular phone call would make a difference to them.

 How Phone Friends works

-You can refer yourself to this service and we also take referrals from doctors and professionals, friends, family, neighbours ...
-Anyone who is concerned.
-Simply ring Paula on 07557 038 278 or email email@example.com
+You can refer yourself to this service and we also take referrals from doctors and professionals, friends, family, neighbours or anyone who is concerned.
+Simply ring Paula on 01295 234 850 or email firstname.lastname@example.org

 Once a referral has been made, you will be matched to a suitable volunteer who will phone at an agreed suitable day each week or fortnight, at a set time.
 All calls are free to recipients.

 Phone Friends can also offer peace of mind to friends and family members: if a scheduled call is not answered, we are able to contact your friend or family member to let them know.